Olsztyn-Mazury Airport: Beginning of scheduled passenger services in January 2016

 In October, it became public that the airport planned to have connections to Munich, Berlin and Kraków initially.

 In late October 2015, the airport finally signed an agreement with Polish airline Sprint Air.
 The airline set aside one 33-seated Saab 340 aircraft for operations.
 Starting January 2016, the airline would serve Berlin Tegel and Kraków, each thrice-weekly.
 The contract for the subsidized flights was just valid for the first quarter of 2016 in first place.
 Tickets to Kraków were available from 99 PLN while Berlin was starting at 149 PLN.

 On 20 January 2016, the first ever scheduled passenger flight took off from the airport with a SprintAir service to Berlin Tegel Airport.
 On 7 March 2016, the airport announced that it has extended its contract with Sprint Air beyond late March to 3 June 2016.
 The continues to service Berlin Tegel and Kraków thrice weekly, although with a slightly modified schedule.

 The first jet route was announced to Munich on 1 April 2016.
-Starting 17 June 2016, Adria Airways would operate a thrice-weekly connection to Munich onboard its CRJ aircraft.
-Adria Airways is the flag-carrier of Slovenia, but at this time had already gained a lot of experience outside of Slovenia, also in Poland where an aircraft is based in Łódź.
-Furthermore, it is active in Albania and Kosova and supports the establishment of the new Estonian flag-carrier.
+Starting 17 June 2016, Adria Airways operated a thrice-weekly connection to Munich onboard its CRJ aircraft.
+Adria Airways was the flag-carrier of Slovenia until it went bankrupt in 2019.
+At that time it had already gained a lot of experience outside of Slovenia, also in Poland where an aircraft is based in Łódź.
+Furthermore, it operated in Albania and Kosova and supported the establishment of the new Estonian flag-carrier before its bankruptcy.

 Another route was just one week later, a thrice-weekly connection to London Luton operated by Wizzair.
 Wizzair thereby made Olsztyn Mazury its ninth destination in Poland.
 Flights were due to commence just one day after the Adria Airways launch, on 18 June 2016.
 Wizz Air is known for their all-Airbus fleet of A320s and A321s, meaning that a greater number of passengers can be served through the airport rather than with CRJs and Dash-8 aircraft alone.